Understanding Einstein’s Special Relativity Physics

 Introduction

 This article provides a simple introduction to Einstein’s Special Relativity, using Prof Hermann Bondi’s k-calculus, which he introduced to us at King’s College, London Mathematics department in the late 1960s.
+I have added a reference to Bondi’s excellent little book “Assumption and Myth in Physical Theory”, which includes some discussion of his k-calculus, and whose dust cover contains this characteristic k-calculus illustration.

 How do we observe things?